Trent Grimshaw - Asst. Coach, Middlebury College

 49 GP | 22G | 9A | 31 PTS

-Three seasons at his hometown university.
+Four seasons at his hometown university (first year COVID, no games).
 Earned B.S. in Health & Wellness (2024).

 55 GP | 10G | 18A | 28 PTS